 1. Create Your Personalized Dashboard

-Most apps allow you a lot of freedom when it comes to digital organizing.
+Most door to door apps allow you a lot of freedom when it comes to digital organizing.
 Some do come with recommended, default programs, but still let you make changes.
 You can think of it like keeping an online planner with which you can organize the voter data and create a schedule.

 2. Engage Volunteers